The Economics of Automation – Part 1

 That means that jobs that are primarily manual will most probably stay primarily manual for a good while.
 Again, if there was a piece of equipment or some kind of machine to do it, and it made economic sense to use the equipment, it would have been done a long time ago.
 So, any real labor reductions that can be made from automated equipment or new machines have already been made.

-Sure, people can say things like ???look at all those people doing that??? or ???look at all the people it takes just to get such and such done???.
-Well, again, if there are a more cost effective way of doing with some type of automated machine or piece of equipment that machine would have been installed a long time ago; a very long time ago.
+Sure, people can say things like “look at all those people doing that” or “look at all the people it takes just to get such and such done”.
+Well, again, if there is a more cost-effective way of doing with some type of automated machine or piece of equipment that machine would have been installed a long time ago; a very long time ago.